jantman/awslimitchecker/docs/source/index.rst

 often at the least convenient time (i.e. mid-deploy or when autoscaling fails).
-Amazon's `Trusted Advisor <https://aws.amazon.com/premiumsupport/trustedadvisor/>`_ can help this, but even the version that comes with Business and Enterprise support only monitors a small subset of AWS limits and only alerts *weekly*. awslimitchecker provides a command line script and reusable package that queries your current usage of AWS resources and compares it to limits (hard-coded AWS defaults that you can override, or data from Trusted Advisor where available), notifying you when you are approaching or at your limits.
+Amazon's `Trusted Advisor <https://aws.amazon.com/premiumsupport/trustedadvisor/>`_ can help this, but even the version that comes with Business and Enterprise support only monitors a small subset of AWS limits and only alerts *weekly*. awslimitchecker provides a command line script and reusable package that queries your current usage of AWS resources and compares it to limits (hard-coded AWS defaults that you can override, API-based limits where available, or data from Trusted
+Advisor where available), notifying you when you are approaching or at your limits.

 Status